 Hellenic roots are often used to coin new words for other languages<\/strong>, especially in the sciences<\/strong> and medicine<\/strong>.<\/p>\n

-Mathematics, physics, astronomy, democracy, philosophy, athletics, theatre, rhetoric, baptism<\/em>, and hundreds of other words are Hellenic(Greek), this is a FACT<\/p>\n
+Mathematics, physics, astronomy, democracy, philosophy, athletics, theatre, rhetoric, baptism<\/em>, and hundreds of other words are Hellenic(Greek), I bet that you all know that!<\/p>\n

 \"Parthenon\"<\/a>